 The other option is a J1 visa.
 These visas are sponsored by almost every residency program.
 To get a J1 visa, you have to get a statement of need from Health Canada.
 Basically, every year Health Canada releases a list of medical specialties Canada needs physicians in.
 Each specialty will have a certain number of Statements of Need that Health Canada will issue to Canadians training in the US.

-It is important to be familiar with the process and apply for SON on time, the earliest you can apply is the day NRMP match results are released.
-In the event you match a residency and can't secure a SON, you will not be able to get a J1 visa and start residency.
-You do not need to apply for a SON every year of residency, it is applied before you start and is valid or the entire length of training.
+It is important to be familiar with the process and apply for a SON on time.
+The earliest you can apply is the day NRMP match results are released.
+In the event you match into a residency and can't secure a SON, you will not be able to get a J1 visa and start residency.
+You do not need to apply for a SON every year of residency.
+You would apply before you start and it remains valid over your entire length of training.

 The Health Canada administrator for the Statement of Need program can be contacted at: